Ignoring Specific Lines

 The check is case-insensitive (noaikido, No-Aikido, etc. all work).

-The marker must be on the same line as the code to skip.
+The marker must be on the same line or above as the code to skip.

 You can add an explanation for humans after the marker.